Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Finite-temperature updated-Lagrangian quasicontinuum framework based on GPP atoms

 \subsubsection{Adiabatic}

-To simulate the \Revision{quasistatic} adiabatic activation of dislocations under shear, we repeat the above simulations, now with all repatoms in the domain being relaxed \textit{isentropically} (cf.~Table~\ref{tab: thermodynamicProcessAssumption}), followed by the thermal transport model according to the steps discussed in Section~\ref{sec: Dissipation} and Algorithm~\ref{alg: thermomechanical_algo}. \Revision{As noted above, since the boundaries do not allow any heat exchange out of the domain to the surrounding (thermally insulated), the term \emph{adiabatic} is used to describe the setup.} We further assume that the strain-rate is singificantly lower than the time scale imposed by the molecular thermal transport, thus imposing quasistatic conditions for the transport ($\delta t^{(n)}\to \infty$ in Algorithm~\ref{alg: thermomechanical_algo}, see Step~3 at the end of Section~\ref{sec: Dissipation}). \Revision{ As we describe below, the thermomechanical deformation approaches isothermal conditions since the quasistatic assumption results in homogenization of the temperature field to a large extent.} The initial condition (again, prepared using the isotropic elastic displacement field solutions) is relaxed isothermally at $300$~K, before the adiabatic deformation begins.
+To simulate the \Revision{quasistatic} adiabatic \Revision{nucleation} of dislocations under shear, we repeat the above simulations, now with all repatoms in the domain being relaxed \textit{isentropically} (cf.~Table~\ref{tab: thermodynamicProcessAssumption}), followed by the thermal transport model according to the steps discussed in Section~\ref{sec: Dissipation} and Algorithm~\ref{alg: thermomechanical_algo}. \Revision{As noted above, the term \emph{adiabatic} refers to a thermally insulated scenario, in which the domain boundaries do not allow for heat exchange with the surroundings.} We further assume that the strain rate is significantly lower than the time scale imposed by the molecular thermal transport, thus imposing quasistatic conditions for the transport ($\delta t^{(n)}\to \infty$ in Algorithm~\ref{alg: thermomechanical_algo}, see Step~3 at the end of Section~\ref{sec: Dissipation}).
+The initial condition (again, prepared using the isotropic elastic displacement field solutions) is relaxed isothermally at $300$~K, before the adiabatic deformation begins.
 We compare the adiabatic deformation with the isothermal deformation of the slab at $300$~K. Figure~\ref{fig: DislocationShearIsothermalVsAdiabatic} shows the variation of the shear stress on the $(\overline{1}11)$-plane with external shear strain $\gamma$.
 Due to the mechanical work done by the external shear deformation, the temperature of the slab increases slightly, causing apparent softening compared to the isothermal deformation.
 Figure~\ref{fig: DislocationActivation_Atomistic_Adiabatic} shows the spatial variation of temperature as the slab is deformed adiabatically.
 Before the critical strain, heating caused by local deformation is negligible.
 As the dislocations are nucleated at the critical strain $\gamma_{\mathrm{cr}}$, the temperature of those atoms around the dislocations changes significantly, as shown by the intermediate stage $(\lavg{\bfq}^*, T^*)$ in Figure~\ref{fig: DislocationActivation_Atomistic_Adiabatic}. \Revision{Due to quasistatic thermomechanical deformation, the temperature field is homogenized to within 1 K, even after dislocation nucleation from the void.
-Such close-to-isothermal feature of thermomechanical deformation at slow strain rates was observed by~\citep{ponga2016dynamic} while studying strain rate effects on nano-void growth in magnesium and \citep{ponga2018unified} while studying thermomechanical deformation of carbon nanotubes.} Further plastic deformation causes increased heating of the slab, particularly due to the restricted dislocation motion beyond the interfaces between regions A and B (Figure~\ref{fig: DislocationDipoleX_Stress}).
+Such close-to-isothermal deformation at slow strain rates was previously observed by~\citep{ponga2016dynamic} (who studied strain-rate effects on nano-void growth in magnesium) and by \citep{ponga2018unified} (who studied thermomechanical deformation of carbon nanotubes.} Further plastic deformation causes increased heating of the slab, particularly due to the restricted dislocation motion beyond the interfaces between regions A and B (Figure~\ref{fig: DislocationDipoleX_Stress}).